ackama/silverstripe-cwp-template/README.md

 ##### Running Docker-sync

-In order to run the project on docker-sync, run these command on separate shells.
+In order to run the project on docker-sync, run these command on separate terminals.
 Both are services that must keep on running:

 * `docker-sync start -f` which will setup your local files shares